Anderson County Court Records

 Online Access

 Civil court records can be searched through the Anderson County civil case search portal, which covers civil, family, and probate dockets in the district courts and county court at law.
-Users can search by party name, case number, or date range.
+Search by party name, case number, or date range.

 Filing Fees

-Civil filing fees in Texas district courts are governed by Chapters 133 and 135 of the Texas Local Government Code.
+Civil filing fees in Texas district courts are set under Chapters 133 and 135 of the Texas Local Government Code.
 For any new civil case (excluding probate, guardianship, and mental health), the statewide mandatory fees include a Local Consolidated Civil Fee of $213.00 and a State Consolidated Civil Fee of $137.00, for a combined minimum base of $350.00.
-Subsequent filings (counterclaims, cross-actions, interventions, motions for new trial) carry fees of $35.00 (local) plus $45.00 (state), totaling $80.00.
+Subsequent filings—counterclaims, cross-actions, interventions, motions for new trial—carry fees of $35.00 (local) plus $45.00 (state), totaling $80.00.
 Jury demands require a separate $10.00 fee under Rule 216 of the Texas Rules of Civil Procedure.

 Copy and Recording Fees